joshua-cheng2210/GraphicsProjectsPortfolio/README.md

 # GraphicsProjectsPortfolio
 Here are some of my introductory projects to learning about graphics and animation.
+From learning the 2D and 3D coorrdinate systems to building chracters' and objects' components and texturing, redering and animating it

 # Projects Demo
 1) https://joshua-cheng2210.github.io/TextRainAnimationForSnapchat/